 - Understand that a diversity of opinions is what empowers us

-- Actively welcome, encourage and remove obstacles to the voicing of opinions by individuals from marginalized groups.
+- Actively welcome, encourage, and remove obstacles to the voicing of opinions by individuals from marginalized groups.
 If you are from a group that generally enjoys a privileged status in society, be willing to limit your own participation in order to permit participation by members of groups that have not enjoyed a similar privilege.
-Be aware that lack of privilege often is based on race, religion, age, sexual orientation, immigration status, or disability.
+Be aware that lack of privilege often is based on age, disability, gender, gender identity and expression, immigration status, mental illness, neuro(a)typicality, physical appearance, race, religion, sexual orientation, or other identity marker.
 We value the safety of members from marginalized groups more than we value the comfort of privileged individuals.

 - Refrain from dominating any discussion

 - If you usually speak a lot, try to speak less.
 If you rarely speak, try to speak more

 - Recognize that we all have privilege in certain situations and that, despite our best intentions, all of us hold biases we’re not aware of